 Clinical Neuroplasticity and Neurotransmitters Study Section – CNNT

-The Clinical Neuroplasticity and Neurotransmitters (CNNT) Study Section reviews applications which use experimental in vitro, small animal and subhuman primate models to understand the mechanisms of epilepsy, spinal cord injury and neurodegeneration including peripheral neuropathies, Parkinson’s disease (PD), dystonia, and amyotrophic lateral sclerosis (ALS).
+The Clinical Neuroplasticity and Neurotransmitters Study Section or CNNT reviews applications which use experimental in vitro, small animal and non-human primate models to understand the mechanisms of epilepsy, spinal cord injury and neurodegeneration including peripheral neuropathies, Parkinson’s disease (PD), dystonia, and amyotrophic lateral sclerosis (ALS).

 The List of Reviewers lists all present, whether standing members or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.